openstack-archive/kloudbuster/doc/source/usage.rst

 There are 4 different ways to install KloudBuster:

-- use a pre-built Docker container (recommended if you already use Docker)
+- use a pre-built Docker container (recommended)
 - use a pre-built VM image (if you prefer to run the KloudBuster application in a VM and do not need CLI)
 - install from PyPI (if you prefer to use pip install)
 - install directly from GitHub (git clone, for code development or if you want to browse the code)